 Prior to that, Lola was an Integrity Compliance Consultant at the World Bank in Washington DC.
 She is a New York licensed attorney with two postgraduate degrees; in Securities and International Financial Regulations from Georgetown University Law Center, Washington DC and in International Economics from the University of Warwick, Warwickshire, England.
 Lola is the managing editor of CCE Africa Blog and contributes to CIPE CC Trends and Aspiring Professionals Hub, UK.

-- anti-corruption conventions
+- anti-corruption clauses

 Center for International Private Enterprise

 - Asset recovery

 - Financial markets